Wax Sealer Jar

 See our museum example of an Arthur’s Patent Air-tight Self-Sealing Can.

-Our museum example is called a “bell-shaped” wax sealer.
+Our museum example is called a “Bell-Shaped Wax Sealer.”
 There is a glass pontil on the bottom and it is free-blown.
 The intense sapphire blue jar would have been made in the mid-1850s.
 This particular example was found in the walls of a barn before the owner bought it off eBay.
 The wax sealing channel is big and gloppy and the whole jar has a lot of personality with a primitive feel.
-The jars typically come in half-gallon and quart sizes and while never common, they are much more common in aqua.
+The jar is typically found in half-gallon and quart sizes and while never common, they are much more common in an aquamarine glass.
 There are pint examples known in a very pleasing teal color which seem to be from the same source.
-The pints have a glass pontil, wide channel and are also bell-shaped.
+The pints have a glass pontil, wide channel, and are also bell-shaped.

 L. G. Harley was advertising his Self-Sealing Fruit Cans in 1856 in Warren, Ohio.
-It’s interesting how so many fruit jars originated in Ohio.
-Our museum example source is unknown though it was likely from Pittsburgh or a glass house in Ohio.
+It is interesting how so many fruit jars originated in Ohio.
+Our museum example source is unknown though it was likely from the Pittsburgh region or a glasshouse in the Ohio Valley.

 Support: Legends of the Jar!
 Darrell Plank by Bruce W. Schank, Bottles and Extras, November-December 2011